Greening-Seattle/Visualization/README.md

 - The process for data cleaning can be viewed on the Shared Repository and Prediction Repository for the Greening Seattle Organization.

+- tests/ contains unit tests for key functions within the repository, as well as for continuous integtration with Travis.

+- source/ contains sketch jupyter notebook that provide helpful examples for users in working with the Geographic data.

+- visualization/ contains plotting function to express traffic data as an interactive Chlorpleth Map in follium

+- map_html Several example versions of chloropleth maps

 ## Links to Key Visualization:

 [Use case graphic](brendanbutler.github.com/Greening-Seattle/Prediction/img/Slide1.jpg)